-But in 2014, the ISMS voiced its opposition to legislation that would have mandated mammography reports include information stating dense breast tissue makes it more difficult to identify cancer and may be associated with an increased risk of cancer.
+But in 2014, the ISMS voiced its opposition to legislation that would have mandated mammography reports sent to patients include information stating dense breast tissue makes it more difficult to identify cancer and may be associated with an increased risk of cancer.

 “ISMS opposed this language because this bill would legislate the practice of medicine.
 There is also no consensus within the scientific community on the relationship between breast density and cancer risk,” ISMS wrote in a 2014 report to its members.
 “Furthermore, there is no reliable method for assessing breast density, and no clinical guidelines that recommend additional screening solely on the basis of high breast density.”